 Chronic pain is defined as pain that lasts longer than six months.
 It is not just a physical condition; it can significantly impact mental health.
 According to the National Institutes of Health (NIH), veterans who experience it are at a higher risk of developing depression due to the ongoing stress and limitations caused by their pain.

 When filing a claim for depressive disorder due to chronic pain syndrome, it’s important to understand how the VA rates these two conditions.
 Ratings can range from 0% to 100%, and VA considers several factors.
-They include:
+They include the veteran’s ability to maintain personal relationships and the veteran’s ability to perform daily activities.
+The VA claims process for getting a depression rating will involve several steps:

 1. Gather Medical Evidence: Documentation from healthcare providers that links depression to chronic pain is a critical part of the claims process.
 These include medical records, treatment history and statements from medical professionals.